wildlarva/mcdecoder/src_docs/quickstart.rst

 Good!
 It coincides with the result of :code:`mcdecoder emulate` and the tutorial is over.

+See :doc:`spec_mcdecoder_api` for more details about the decoder API.
 You can see :download:`example files in the tutorial in github <https://github.com/wildlarva/mcdecoder/blob/master/examples/quickstart>`.

 *********************************************************************